foolip/mdn-bcd-collector/DESIGN.md

 }
 ```

 `__base` is the common code to access the interface, repeated across every test.
 This is where you create your elements and set up your environment.
-Next, to test the interface itself, define a return statement in `__test`.
-You can then define a return statement for each member that follows.
+The instance of the interface being tested should be defined in a variable called `instance`.
+This will allow the build script to automatically generate tests for the instance and its members.

+You can define a custom method to test the interface instance itself via `__test`.
+The `__test` should be a return statement that returns `true` or `false`.
+If no `__test` is defined, it will default to `return !!instance`.

+Each member can have a custom test by defining a property as the member name.
+Like `__test`, it should be a return statement that returns `true` or `false`.
+If no custom test is defined, it will default to `return instance && 'MEMBER' in instance`.

 Each test will compile into a function as follows: `function() {__base + __test/MEMBER}`